Did you miss fasting during Ramadan due to unavoidable circumstances?

 Fidya can be offered in two ways:

-For those who delay making up missed fasts without a valid excuse, the majority of scholars agree that they must compensate by:
+For those who delay making up missed fasts without a valid excuse, the majority of scholars require:

 WRITTEN BY